Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --access-denied-critical ACCESS_DENIED_CRITICAL
+                        Number of logins the server turned away within `--lookback` that returns CRITICAL.
+0 turns the threshold off.
+Example: `--access-denied-
+                        critical=200`.
+Default: 60
+  --access-denied-warning ACCESS_DENIED_WARNING
+                        Number of logins the server turned away within `--lookback` that returns WARNING.
+Counted per source address, so a run against one account from one host reaches it while the same number of typos across a fleet does not.
+0 turns the threshold off.
+Example:
+                        `--access-denied-warning=1`.
+Default: 6
+  --always-ok           Always returns OK.
   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data